 Vitamin D and Calcium Deficiency

-Vitamin D regulates the calcium and phosphorus absorption and metabolism and plays a key role in maintaining optimal bone health.
-There is also growing evidence that vitamin D is important for another aspect of athletic performance such as injury prevention, rehabilitation, and muscle metabolism.
+Vitamin D regulates calcium and phosphorus absorption and metabolism and plays a key role in maintaining optimal bone health.
+There is also growing evidence that vitamin D is important for other aspects of athletic performance such as injury prevention, rehabilitation, and muscle metabolism.
 Individuals who primarily practice indoors are at a larger risk for a vitamin D deficiency and should ensure they are consuming foods high in vitamin D to maintain sufficient vitamin D status.

 Calcium is especially important for the growth, maintenance, and repair of bone tissue.
 Low calcium intake occurs in athletes with R.E.D-S, menstrual dysfunction, and those who avoid dairy products.
 A diet inadequate in calcium increases the risk for low bone mineral density which ultimately leads to stress fractures.